Annsjana123/Credit-Card-Fraud-Detection-Using-AIML/README.md

 ---

-# 📖 Table of Contents
+# 📑 Table of Contents

 - 📌 Overview
 - 🎯 Objectives
 - 📂 Dataset
 - 🏗️ Project Architecture
-- ⚙️ Technologies
+- ⚙️ Technologies Used
-- 📊 Exploratory Data Analysis
+- 📊 Exploratory Data Analysis (EDA)
 - 🤖 Model Building
 - 📈 Results
 - 📉 Performance Metrics
-- 🔍 Explainable AI
+- 🔍 Explainable AI (SHAP)
+- 📈 Output Visualizations
+- 📊 Performance Summary
+- 🎯 Business Impact
+- 💼 Real-World Applications
+- 📊 Model Performance Summary
+- 🏗 System Architecture
 - 📌 Future Improvements
 - 🧠 Key Learnings

 ---

-# 💳 Credit Card Fraud Detection using Machine Learning

-An end-to-end Machine Learning project that detects fraudulent credit card transactions using data preprocessing, exploratory data analysis, feature engineering, class imbalance handling, and multiple classification algorithms.
-The project focuses on maximizing fraud detection while minimizing false positives through robust model evaluation and explainable AI techniques.
+# 📌 Overview

+Credit card fraud has become one of the fastest-growing financial crimes worldwide, resulting in billions of dollars in losses every year.
+As digital payment systems continue to expand, detecting fraudulent transactions in real time has become a critical challenge for financial institutions.
+Traditional rule-based fraud detection systems often struggle to identify new fraud patterns and generate a large number of false alarms.

+This project develops an intelligent **Credit Card Fraud Detection System** using the **Random Forest Machine Learning algorithm** to accurately classify transactions as **Fraudulent** or **Genuine**.
+The project includes data preprocessing, exploratory data analysis (EDA), model training, performance evaluation, and Explainable AI using SHAP to provide transparency in predictions.
+The solution demonstrates how machine learning can significantly improve fraud detection while minimizing financial risks.

 ---